scads-biochem/LigEGFR/LigEGFR_docker.md

 # LigEGFR prediciton based-on Docker installation

-This method supports for Windows, Linux and macOS operating systems.
+This method supports for Windows, Linux and macOS operating systems (recommended for Windows).

 ## Hardware requirements: